vincentwun/A-Eye-Web-Chat-Assistant/README.md

 For more details, see the [Gemini Nano API](https://developer.chrome.com/docs/ai/prompt-api).

-Note: Gemini Nano's Multimodal capabilities are currently only supported in [Chrome Canary](https://www.google.com/chrome/canary/).
+Note: Gemini Nano's Multimodal capabilities are currently ONLY supported in [Chrome Canary](https://www.google.com/chrome/canary/).

 1.  **Open `chrome://flags` and enable:**
     | Flag | Value to set |